 The second golf major of 2020 is here.
-While no fans will be in attendance this week at the historic Winged Foot Golf Club in Mamaroneck, NY, it promises to be an exciting event.
+While no fans will be in attendance this week for the 120th U.S. Open at the historic Winged Foot Golf Club in Mamaroneck, NY, it promises to be an exciting event.

 Just one month ago, we saw 23-year-old Collin Morikawa win his first major at the 102nd PGA Championship.
 Even with silence permeating the grounds, it produced breathtaking drama down the stretch.